Bas de Jong

-Bas de Jong is the brother of Jos de Jong and was the MVP of the top Dutch league in 2013.
+Bas de Jong is the brother of Jos de Jong and was the MVP of the top Dutch league in 2013 and 2014.

 Bas de Jong first had a big season in Hoofdklasse in 2003 with HCAW.
 He hit .336 to finish 5th in the league.
 In 2005, he hit .281/.317/.340 for HCAW.
 During 2006, he batted .291/.326/.367 with 29 RBI in 41 games, fifth in the league in runs batted in.
 In 2007, he moved to the Amsterdam Pirates and batted .316/.346/.485 with 31 runs and 33 RBI in 40 contests.
 He was 9th in slugging (between former minor leaguers Harvey Monte and Danny Rombley), 4th in home runs (5), 8th in runs, tied for 5th in RBI, tied for 2nd in triples (3), 3rd in total bases (83, trailing only Fausto Alvarez and Rombley) and 3rd in hits (54, behind Rombley and Dirk van 't Klooster).